Special care allowance

 - rehabilitation or adaptation training course based on law

-Alternatively, the child’s provider can be entitled to rehabilitation allowance for the duration of the child's rehabilitation.
-You can estimate the amount of the special care allowance and the rehabilitation allowance using a calculator:
+Alternatively, you can be entitled to rehabilitation allowance for the duration of the child's rehabilitation.
+You can estimate the amount of the rehabilitation allowance by using the calculator (in Finnish).

-There is no maximum period of payment for the rehabilitation allowance, whereas the special care allowance has a maximum period of payment.
-You should keep this in mind if there are numerous days that entitle to special care allowance or if you estimate that there will be many such days in the future.
+There is no maximum payment period for the rehabilitation allowance, whereas the special care allowance has a maximum payment period.
+You should keep this in mind if there are a lot of days that entitle to special care allowance or if you estimate that there will be a lot of such days in the future.

-The special care allowance is not available for children who are in day care outside the home or who attend school during the day.
+The child is outside the home in day care or in school during the day.

 If you are being paid special care allowance, you cannot be paid an unemployment benefit at the same time.